Sibonile7/shouldibuyit/README.md

-# shouldibuyit
+# german-car-reliability

 Reliability intelligence for German cars.
 A Python pipeline that aggregates government safety complaint data, classifies failure patterns by component and severity, and serves the results through a FastAPI dashboard.

 ## The problem

+Car buyers currently have two options for researching reliability, and both are broken.

-Every day, thousands of people ask Reddit the same question: should I buy this car?
+**Option 1: Reddit and forums.** Thousands of people ask Reddit every week: should I buy this car?
 They get back opinions from strangers with sample sizes of one.
 "BMWs are money pits."
 "Mercedes electrical systems are garbage."
 "Get a Toyota instead."
 No complaint counts.
 No failure timelines.
 No severity data.
 No sources.
 Just vibes.
+I reviewed dozens of Reddit car-buying threads and found a consistent pattern: people are making $30,000 to $50,000 purchase decisions based on one-sentence replies with zero data.
+The thread template even asks respondents to provide "facts and sources."
+Almost nobody does.

+**Option 2: Ask ChatGPT.** An LLM will give you a reasonable-sounding answer about common problems with a 2014 Mercedes C-Class.
+But that answer has four gaps that matter for a real purchase decision:

+1. It cannot tell you how many people reported each issue.
+"Transmission problems are common" could mean 12 Reddit posts or 3,000 government complaints.
+Those are wildly different reliability signals, but the LLM answer sounds the same for both.

+2. It might be wrong and you have no way to verify.
+LLMs hallucinate.
+If it tells you a specific model year has a known camshaft issue, is that actually true for the 2014 model, or is it confusing it with the 2012?
+There is no source link, no complaint count, no way to check.

+3. Its answer flattens severity.
+It treats a problem reported by 5 people the same as one reported by 5,000.
+It cannot rank issues by frequency because it is generating language, not querying a database.

+4. It cannot do structured comparison.
+Asking "should I buy a 2014 C-Class or a 2014 3-Series" produces a conversational answer based on general reputation, not a side-by-side table of complaint counts by component pulled from the same data source.

-Meanwhile, the U.S. government maintains a public database of owner-reported vehicle complaints going back to 1949, updated daily, with structured fields for component category, crash and fire flags, injury counts, and free-text summaries describing exactly what went wrong.
+**What actually exists but nobody uses:** The U.S. government maintains a public database of owner-reported vehicle complaints going back to 1949, updated daily, with structured fields for component category, crash and fire flags, injury counts, and free-text summaries describing exactly what went wrong.
 This data is free, requires no API key, and covers every car sold in the United States, including Mercedes-Benz, BMW, Audi, Volkswagen, and Porsche.
+It is the ground truth that neither Reddit opinions nor LLM answers are built on.

-shouldibuyit bridges that gap.
-Instead of scrolling through Reddit threads for hours, a buyer types in a make, model, and year, and gets back a ranked list of the most common problems based on thousands of real owner complaints, not a handful of forum posts.
+**This project bridges all three gaps.** A buyer types in a make, model, and year, and gets back a ranked list of the most common problems based on thousands of real owner complaints.
+Every number is verifiable.
+Every complaint links back to a real government record.
+Comparisons are structured and data-driven, not conversational.
+The output is evidence, not an opinion.

 ## What it does